izaakschroeder/s3-streams/README.md

 Amazon makes it a giant pain to do anything stream-like when it comes to S3 (given the general restriction that every request needs a `Content-Length` header).
 We provide native stream classes (both `Readable` and `Writable`) that wrap `aws-sdk` S3 requests and responses to make your life easier.

-IMPORTANT: This library uses the `streams3` API.
-In order to provide compatibility with older versions of node we make use of [readable-stream].
-This is unlikely to have any effect on your code but has not yet been well tested.

-If you are using `node 0.8` you must ensure your version of `npm` is at least `1.4.6`.
+IMPORTANT: This library uses the `streams3` API and is only tested for node 6.0 and more recent.

 Features:
  * Native read streams,